basilhendroff/truenas-iocage-wordpress/README.md

 - JAIL_NAME: The name of the jail, defaults to `wordpress`.
 - POOL_PATH: The path for your data pool.
 It is set automatically if left blank.
-- FILES_PATH: WordPress site data is stored in this path; defaults to `$POOL_PATH/apps/wordpress/files`.
+- WP_ROOT: The WordPress root, defaults to `/apps/wordpress'.
+WordPress data is stored under the root in sub-directories `files` and `db`
-- DB_PATH: MariaDB database files are stored in this path; defaults to `$POOL_PATH/apps/wordpress/db`.
 - INTERFACE: The network interface to use for the jail.
 Defaults to `vnet0`.
 - VNET: Whether to use the iocage virtual network stack.
 Defaults to `on`.